Racial/Ethnic Minority Graduate Fellowship

 STUDENT APPLICATION PROCESS

-It is the candidate’s responsibility to make sure that his or her application meets all requirements to be considered eligible for evaluation.
-Complete application packets should be sent to the SSSP Administrative Office.
-Application materials will be supplied to the committee for their consideration; please therefore print single-sided and use paperclips instead of staples.
-Make sure your application is complete before mailing, as incomplete packets will not be reviewed.
-Each packet must include the following:
+It is the applicant’s responsibility to make sure that his or her application meets all requirements to be considered eligible for evaluation.
+Incomplete online applications will not be reviewed.
+Each application must include the following:

-- Three letters of recommendation addressing the student’s work and progress in program, including one from the student’s dissertation advisor.
-The letter from the advisor should address the financial need of the applicant, and should also note that the student will have defended the dissertation proposal and have achieved advanced status in the doctoral program (completed course work, examinations, and approval of their dissertation prospectus) by the end of the Spring 2018 academic year.
+- Three letters of recommendation addressing the student’s work and progress in the program, including one from the student’s dissertation advisor, are required.
+The letter from the advisor should address the financial need of the applicant and should also note that the student will have defended the dissertation proposal and have achieved advanced status in the doctoral program (completed course work, examinations, and approval of their dissertation prospectus) by the end of the Spring 2019 academic year.

-- Fifteen or more double spaced pages of your dissertation proposal;
+- Fifteen or more double spaced pages of the dissertation proposal

-Contact Dr. Ana Muñiz, Chair, Racial/Ethnic Minority Graduate Fellowship Committee with all questions:
+Contact Dr. Saher Selod, Chair, Racial/Ethnic Minority Graduate Fellowship Committee with questions concerning the fellowship: